-Infinity Institute is the only Jersey City public school with 6th grade through 12th grade and serves about 293 students.
+Infinity Institute is a magnet school and the only Jersey City public school with 6th grade through 12th grade and serves about 300 students.
 Students generally enter in 6th grade and 9th grade, but there is also limited availability for students entering 7th grade and 10th grade.
 Students who complete 8th grade at Infinity are automatically promoted to 9th grade.
 Infinity was ranked as the 11th best high school in New Jersey by US News and World Report in 2021.
 Additionally, Infinity Institute was selected as an Exemplary High Performing National Blue Ribbon School for 2019.

 Applications, typically due in February, are evaluated on a point system, and the approximate cutoff for admission is 80 points:

 - 30pts Report Card (4th grade + first marking period of 5th grade)

 Entering middle school students must take the OLSAT (typically in 5th grade), the same exam that is used for admissions to the AEP program.
 The OLSAT test is offered by the district, often on the first Saturday of March.
 Also considered for admissions are the students’ PARCC scores (if they come from a Jersey City public school), elementary school grades, teacher recommendations, attendance, and extracurricular activities.

 About 50 students are accepted into 6th grade, and about 10 students are accepted into 7th grade.
 The target 6th grade class size is only 30 students.

 According to the Infinity Institute’s 2019 Blue Ribbon application, the admissions criteria is similar to McNair Academic High School’s in that applicants are first grouped by race to target a student population that is representative of Jersey City’s population: